pm0kjp/R-at-CAR/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:45aefb0a9f
 ## Edit a field

-The next few questions depend on you being logged in to REDCap and accessing the following page: [https://redcap.research.chop.edu/index.php?action=training](https://redcap.research.chop.edu/index.php?action=training).
+The next few questions depend on your being logged in to REDCap and accessing the following page: [https://redcap.research.chop.edu/index.php?action=training](https://redcap.research.chop.edu/index.php?action=training).

 Please watch the second video, "Detailed Overview", in the "Just Getting Started?" section.
 You need to have your own REDCap database open so you can follow along with the Detailed Overview Video.